csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

        Mason</a></b>
 </blockquote>

-If you’ve ever been on any of my workshops, you will know that—right up front—I like to stress that **no rules are unbreakable**.
+If you’ve ever been on any of my workshops, you will know that — right up front — I like to stress that **no rules are unbreakable**.
 There will always be exceptions, there will always be a situation which requires a rule to be bent, there will always be anomalies.
 Whenever someone says <q>always do